 The IWU graduate certificate in Professional Coaching includes 6 required courses, for a total of 18 semester credit hours.
 The certificate coursework is designed to be completed in 12 months, beginning in the summer or fall.
 Certificate courses are offered in an online format.
-The content of these courses meet the standards set by the Center for Credentialing and Education and the International Coach Federation (ICF).\
+The content of these courses meet the standards set by the Center for Credentialing and Education and the International Coach Federation (ICF).

-\To become a nationally or internationally certified coach, additional face-to-face training, supervision, mentor coaching, paid coaching client hours and an exam are required.
-These additional requirements can be met through an optional externship in Indianapolis (Lark's Song Academy) or coach training through other local agencies.
+To become a nationally or internationally certified coach, additional face-to-face training, supervision, mentor coaching, paid coaching client hours and an exam are required.
+These additional requirements can be met through an optional externship in Indiana (Lark's Song Academy) or by seeking additional coach training and supervision through other local agencies.